PmagPy/PmagPy/CONTRIBUTING.md

 #### programs
 The `programs` directory contains executable programs that are installed as part of the pmagpy-cli package and can be run on the command-line.

-To see a notebook with examples of how to run most of the command-line programs, see the [command-line program notebook](https://github.com/PmagPy/PmagPy/blob/master/notebooks/_PmagPy.ipynb).
+To see a notebook with examples of how to run most of the command-line programs, see the [command-line program notebook](https://github.com/PmagPy/PmagPy/blob/master/data_files/notebooks/_PmagPy.ipynb).

-If you want to actually run the notebook:
+To actually run the notebook, you will need to follow these directions.

+- If you have installed PmagPy using pip (standard), you will need to move your data_files to an accessible location.
+To do that, you will use the command-line program `move_data_files.py`.

-You will either need to download _PmagPy.ipynb from the Github link above, or find your PmagPy directory.
-Go into your command line.
-You can run `jupyter notebook` from wherever you put _PmagPy.ipynb, or from your PmagPy directory.
-Open _PmagPy.ipynb for examples of how to use most of the PmagPy command line programs.
+    + You will need to go into your command line to run this program.
+You can run it from the directory in which you want to place the PmagPy data_files (perhaps your Desktop), using this command:

+    `move_data_files.py -d .` # ("." represents your current directory)

+    + Alternatively, you can run it from any directory in your command line using the full destination directory name:

+    `move_data_files.py -d ~/Desktop`

+    + If you have done the "developer install" of PmagPy, you can simply navigate to your PmagPy directory.

+- Navigate to the data_files directory on your command line.
+Run the command:

+    `jupyter notebook`

+    + A tab will pop open in your default browser.
+Open the `notebooks directory` and then click on the _PmagPy.ipynb notebook.
+From there, you will be able to run through all the program examples.

 #### dialogs
 The `dialogs` directory contains GUI components that are used to build the graphical elements of the PmagPy GUIs.